-From a technology standpoint, there is nothing quite like going online and knowing everything you do is protected, safe, and secure.
-That’s the real value of a VPN (Virtual Private Network), which creates a secure tunnel for all of your Internet activity.
+From a technology standpoint, there's nothing quite like going online and knowing everything you do is protected, safe, and secure.
+That’s the real value of the best VPN (Virtual Private Network), which creates a secure tunnel for all of your Internet activity.

 - Need a VPN for your phone?
 These are the best Android VPN apps

 - Travelling to China?
-Here are the best China VPNs
+Learn about the best China VPN

-And, while you might think a VPN doesn’t add much data usage beyond what you’d expect, there is some overhead -- more than you might think if you are downloading movies, playing games, or archiving files.
+And, while you might think a VPN doesn’t add much data usage beyond what you’d expect, there is some overhead – more than you might think if you're downloading movies, playing games, or archiving files.
 It does tend to add up for every web visit, every download, and every movie you stream over a period of days, weeks, and months.

 How VPNs work

-A VPN (like, say, ExpressVPN) creates a tunnel between your device and a web server, and this does provide the protection you need.
-It insulates you from prying eyes that might want to know which sites you are visiting and then show you relevant ads.
+A VPN (like, say, ExpressVPN) creates a tunnel between your device and a web server, and this provides the protection you're after.
+It insulates you from prying eyes that might want to know which sites you're visiting and then show you relevant ads.
 We’ve all been there.
 You start searching for a new laptop and then you see HP and Lenovo ads on social media.
 How did they know?
-It’s because your connection is not protected -- all of those website searches are free to track.
+It’s because your connection isn't protected – all of those website searches are free to track.

 Backing up even further, it should be noted that the internet is essentially a way for a web server to distribute files.
-When you visit BuzzFeed.com, you are connecting to a server and then transmitting files back to your client - usually a series of HTML files, images, videos, and other content.
-You are transferring the content from a remote location to your device (and back).
+When you visit BuzzFeed, Tom's Guide, or The Washington Post, you're connecting to a server and then transmitting files back to your client – usually a series of HTML files, images, videos, and other content.
+You're transferring the content from a remote location to your device (and back).
 A cookie installed by the web server can track every page you visit.

 How much data does a VPN use?